Aleksandar-Zoric-93/Image-Dock/README.md

 # Image Dock

-### Dock is the meaning when an image is resized and converted using Image Dock application.
+### To dock is to resize a selected image using the Image dock application

 This application docks most commonly used image formats to any file size or format you wish.
-You must set the width, the height and the image format you wish to dock the selected image.
+You must set the width, the height, image format and location to save the docked image.

 On completion, you can open the docked image location or continue dockin'!